- § 1501

 (2) For the reason set forth in paragraph (a)(2) of this section, by either party no later than 1 year after petitioner obtained knowledge of the described condition.

-(3) For the reason set forth in paragraph (a)(3) of this section, by the underaged party, his or her parent or guardian, no later than 1 year after the date the marriage was entered into.
+(3) For the reason set forth in paragraph (a)(3) of this section, by the underaged party, such underaged party’s parent or guardian, no later than 1 year after the date the marriage was entered into.